orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 ## Defining a process

-You define a process with a property starting with `oxf.fr.detail.process`.
+You define a process with a property (typically in [`properties-local.xml`](http://wiki.orbeon.com/forms/doc/developer-guide/configuration-properties)) starting with `oxf.fr.detail.process`.
 For example:

 ```xml
 <property